 Since its first-ever pageant in 1952, the Miss Universe competition has bestowed its winners with a stunning crown made of some of the world’s most precious materials, including diamonds.
 From crowns specially made for the international pageant to royal headpieces given to the organization, they have always been show-stoppers.

-Throughout the pageants, almost 70-year history, 10 crowns have been made or passed onto the pageant, and crowned upon the head of the winner.
-Some of the early crowns were made with pearls and rhinestones, but the more recent crowns, including this year’s Mouawad stunner, have been covered in diamonds.
+Throughout the pageant’s almost 70-year history, 10 crowns have been made or passed onto the pageant and crowned upon the head of the winner.
+Some of the early crowns were made with pearls and rhinestones, but the more recent crowns, including this year’s Mouawad stunner, the Force for Good cown, have been covered in diamonds.

-Below, you’ll find a glimpse at some of our favourite crowns in the pageant’s history and some fun facts about the diamond pieces.
+Below, you’ll find a glimpse at some of our favorite crowns in the pageant’s history and some fun facts about the diamond pieces.

 Romanov Imperial Nuptial Crown